rundeck/rundeck/docs/en/03-jobs/03-chapter1.md

 RunDeck server becoming flaky.
 It is a deprecated feature of Java that is not recommended to be used, so do so only when extremely necessary.

-From the Events view Now Running section, or in the Job execution follow page, click on the "Kill Job Now" button for the running Job.
+From the History view Now Running section, or in the Job execution follow page, click on the "Kill Job Now" button for the running Job.

 When prompted "Really kill this job?"
 Click the "Yes" button.